-Welcome to the Macromolecular Crystallography Facility (MCF) at Indiana University, Bloomington.
+Welcome to the Macromolecular Crystallography Facility (MCF) and Crystallization Automation (CAF) at Indiana University, Bloomington.

-The MCF provides all the equipment necessary to facilitate research in all aspects of structural biology at IUB.
-New instrumentation allows high throughput macromolecular crystallography by the use of advanced robotics.
-The Phoenix DT and Gryphon LCP drop setter robots comercialized by Art Robbins Intruments can set up crystalization trails with high accuracy and minimizing the total amount of purified sample used during the screening.
+The Macromolecular Crystallography Facility Integrated with the Crystallization Automation Facility (MCF/CAF) provide all the equipment necessary to facilitate research in all aspects of Structural Biology at Indiana University Bloomington (IUB).
+New instrumentation allows high throughput macromolecular crystallography using advanced robotics.
+The Phoenix DT and Gryphon LCP drop setter robots commercialized by Art Robbins Instruments can set up crystallization trails with high accuracy and minimizing the total amount of purified sample used during the screening.
 The Minstrel HT UV (Rigaku) is a fully automated high-throughput ultraviolet and visible crystal imaging and protein crystal monitoring system, which is coupled to two Gallery™ HT incubator storage systems.
-Using the CrystalTrak sofware in situ or online the users can control, optimize, visualize and document automaticaly all the crystallization screening process.
+Using the CrystalTrak software in situ or online the users can control, optimize, visualize and document automatically all the crystallization screening process.
 In addition, the Alchemist DT (Rigaku) also connected to CrystalTrak software, allows automatic liquid handling for protein crystallization optimization, eliminating the tedious process of solution preparation and dispensing by hand.
-Steroscopes coupled to high definition camaras and supplies for crystal manipulation are also provided by the facility.
-Lastly, computational resources facilitate structure determination and refinement with the latest programs available.
-The facility encourages research endeavors in structural biology and provides a central resource for IUB users as well as surrounding Academic Institutions as well as Commercial Entities.
+Stereoscopes coupled to high definition cameras and supplies for crystal manipulation are also provided by the facility.
+Moreover, computational resources facilitate structure determination and refinement with the latest programs available.
+In addition, IUB is a member institution in the Molecular Biology Consortium, which allows for easy, remote synchrotron access on beamline 4.2.2 at the Advanced Light Source (ALS), a part of Lawrence Berkeley National Labs in Berkeley, California.
+MCF/CAF was founded to facilitate and encourage research endeavors in structural biology and to provide centralized resources for training and education in latest crystallographic and structural biology techniques.
 If you have any questions or need more information, please feel free to contact the Facility Manager, Giovanni Gonzalez-Gutierrez.